-You should not hesitate to ask for a reduction of rent.
+You should not hesitate to ask for a rent reduction.
 And if you feel you did not get as much as you deserve, you can contact the ASLOCA to get some help.

 Give back your apartment

-At some point, you will likely give back your apartment to change.
+At some point, you will likely give back your apartment to move to another place.

 There are two different options for giving back your apartment:

 - You give it back at the term of the lease.

 - You give it back at any other time.